 A public health career rewards you with an unusual selection of positions and stimulating work environments.
 We’ve created a list of some of the most interesting careers in public health:

-Community health educator—Community health educators teach people about behaviors that promote wellness.
+Community health educator—Community Health educators teach people about behaviors that promote wellness.
 They develop and implement strategies to improve the health of individuals and communities.
 Community health workers collect data and discuss health concerns with members of specific populations or communities.
 Health educators work in a variety of settings, including hospitals, nonprofit organizations, government, doctors’ offices, private businesses, and colleges.
 They generally work full time.
+Community health educators need a bachelor’s degree in Public Health.
 Many employers require the Certified Health Education Specialist (CHES) credential.
-Community health educators require a BS in Public Health or related degree for entry-level positions, and the median annual wage for health educators is $41,830 per year.*
+Community health educators require a BS in Public Health or related degree for entry-level positions and the median annual wage for health educators is $54,220 per year.1

 Walden offers a broad range of online public health and health sciences degrees to prepare you for a variety of public health careers.